klailatimad/web-scraping-tutorial/projects/farfetch-scraping/README.md

 f. "pip install python_dotenv==1.0.0" <br>
 g. "pip install pandas==1.3.5" <br>
 2. Run "scrapy startproject {project name}" inside the directory you wish to store this scrapy project in. <br>
-3. You may need to run the following if you get the following error: "AttributeError: module 'lib' has no attribute 'OpenSSL_add_all_algorithms'" when you attempt to install the packages
+3. You may need to run the following if you get the following error: "AttributeError: module 'lib' has no attribute 'OpenSSL_add_all_algorithms'"
-a. python3 -m pip install --upgrade cryptography pyOpenSSL
+a. python3 -m pip install --upgrade cryptography pyOpenSSL <br>
-b. sudo apt-get install libssl-dev
+b. sudo apt-get install libssl-dev <br>
 4. Once you have created a `Scrapy` project, put the Python files from this directory into the spiders folder in your own directory.
 Each `Scrapy` project has a spiders folder automatically (assuming we completed the `Scrapy` project step correctly). <br>
 5. Inside the settings.py file (which gets automatically created in each `Scrapy` project), make sure the fields are set as following: <br>
 a.
 "HTTPERROR_ALLOWED_CODES = [401, 404, 405]" <br>